humanmade/altis-cms/docs/post-cloner.md

 **`post_cloner_permission_level: (string) 'publish_posts'`**

-Allows overriding of minimum capability that a user must have to clone a post.
+Allows overriding the minimum capability that a user must have to clone a post.